freqtrade/freqtrade/docs/strategy-advanced.md

         return 0.04
 ```

+Stoploss on exchange works similar to trailing_stop, and the stoploss on exchange is updated as configured in `stoploss_on_exchange_interval` ([More details about stoploss on exchange](stoploss.md#stop-loss-on-exchange-freqtrade)).

 !!!
 Note "Use of dates"
     All time-based calculations should be done based on `current_time` - using `datetime.now()` or `datetime.utcnow()` is discouraged, as this will break backtesting support.